FRC2706/FVTS/README.md

 # FVTS - The FRC Vision Tracking System
 ![](https://github.com/FRC2706/FVTS/workflows/Build%20%26%20Test/badge.svg)

+# About

+FVTS is a vision system written in Java designed to be used for any FRC game with minimal to no modifications.

 # Attribution and license

-2D Vision re-written in Java

 We release our software under the MIT license in the hopes that other teams use and/or modify our software.